Frequently Asked Questions

 The EKU Dual Credit online application is located at: http://dualcredit.eku.edu/how-do-i-apply-0.

-Once you are admitted to EKU, you will receive a letter saying that you have been accepted.
-This letter will have your student ID number (EKU does not use social security numbers) and information on how to access EKUDirect.
+Once you are admitted to EKU, you will receive an email from Admissions stating that you have been accepted.
+A few days after you are admitted, you will receive another email that will have your student ID number (EKU does not use social security numbers) and information on how to access your MyEKU account and EKU email.
 Please keep your student ID number with you on campus.

 Online Registration for EKU Students